Belgian special forces paratroopers train on Chievres Air base

-A Belgian paratrooper lands during sustainment training week for Belgian Special Operation Paratroopers, on Chièvres Air Base, Belgium, April 25, 2022.
+Belgian paratroopers jump during sustainment training week for Belgian Special Operation Paratroopers, on Chièvres Air Base, Belgium, April 25, 2022.
 (U.S. Army photo by Pascal Demeuldre)

 |Date Taken: